 WHEREAS, the provisions of Section 145 for allocating the State Ceiling within the State of Missouri during each calendar year are unworkable in the State; and

-WHEREAS, in accordance with the provisions of Section 145, the Governor of the State of Missouri has found and determined that the best interests of the citizens of the State of Missouri would be served by the promulgation of an executive order that would permit an orderly and equitable allocation of the State Ceiling among Issuers In the State; and
+WHEREAS, in accordance with the provisions of Section 145, the Governor of the State of Missouri finds and determines that the best interests of the citizens of the State of Missouri will be served by the promulgation of an Executive Order that will permit an orderly and equitable allocation of the State Ceiling among Issuers in the State;

-NOW, THEREFORE, pursuant to the authority vested in me as Governor of the State of Missouri and in accordance with Section 145, I do hereby proclaim and order that in lieu of the formula for allocating the State Ceiling specified in Section 145 and the formula proclaimed pursuant to Executive Order 86-7, the following formula shall be used for allocating the State Ceiling for the State of Missouri for calendar year 1986, unless and until the General Assembly of the State of Missouri enacts a law or any subsequent Executive Order is issued by the Governor providing for a different formula for allocation of such State Ceiling -
+NOW THEREFORE, pursuant to the authority vested in me as Governor of the State of Missouri and in accordance with Section 145, I do hereby proclaim and order that in lieu of the formula for allocating the State Ceiling specified in Section 145, the following formula shall be used for allocating the State Ceiling for the State of Missouri for the calendar year 1986, unless and until the General Assembly of the State of Missouri enacts a law or any subsequent Executive Order is issued by the Governor providing for a different formula for allocation of such State Ceiling.